muhammadanas0716/muhammadanas0716/README.md

 - ⚡ Fun fact: I love reading Philosophy

-## What poeple say about me?
+## What people say about me?
-* **Heard you speaking at one of the twitter space, you are insanely talented for your age Muhammad.
+* **Heard you speaking at one of the Twitter space, you are insanely talented for your age Muhammad.
 Keep it up, onwards and upwards 🚀** - [Shubham Saboo](https://twitter.com/Saboo_Shubham_/status/1571165600428466179) Author of the Book `GPT-3: Building Innovative NLP Products using LLMs`

 * **I'm really impressed with your blog and GitHub, and even a YouTube account!** - [Patrick Loeber](https://twitter.com/python_engineer) - `180k+ Subsribers on YouTube`